ono-midori/ono-midori.github.io/techs/linuxmm.md

 ### Pages

-Every physical page frame in the system has an associated `struct page` which is used to keep track of its status.
+*Every physical page frame in the system has an associated `struct page` which is used to keep track of its status*.
 It is declared as follows in `<linux/mm.h>`:

 ```c++
 152 typedef struct page {